mefengl/what-i-read/README.md

 https://harpers.org/archive/1932/10/in-praise-of-idleness , People should have leisure

 https://idlewords.com/2005/04/dabblers_and_blowhards.htm , I believe comparing coding to drawing is a mistake; it's more akin to carpentry

+https://idlewords.com/talks/internet_with_a_human_face.htm , Understand a more comprehensible perspective on privacy protection